 New cardholders can enjoy introductory annual percentage rate (APR) offers on both balance transfers and purchases, as follows:

-- 0% Intro APR on Purchases: Valid for 15 months, then a Variable APR of 20.49% - 29.24%.
+- 0% introductory APR on purchases: Valid for 15 months, then a Variable APR of 18.99% - 28.49%.

-Travel and purchase insurance protections
+Travel insurance and purchase protections

 When making travel purchases on your Freedom Unlimited, cardholders can be reimbursed for travel costs up to $1,500 per traveler and up to $6,000 per trip if their trip is cut short or canceled due to a variety of reasons.
 These reasons can include severe weather and sickness, among other mishaps.